 Is it better to get temporary car insurance or be added to someone’s policy?

-When you borrow someone else’s car, you can take out temporary car insurance, or they can add you to their own policy as a ‘named driver’.
+When you borrow someone else’s car, you can take out temporary car insurance, or they can usually add you to their own policy as a ‘named driver’.

-You could also get added to their policy for a short-term policy.
 But there are some risks for the car owner, so it might not be worth it for them.
 For example:

 Interested in a temporary car insurance policy?
 It only takes a few minutes to get a quote with Cuvva.